udaykbce/Seoul_bike_sharing_prediction/README.md

 # Seoul_bike_sharing_prediction
-The machine learning project aims to provide the bike rental company of Seoul city with accurate demand for each hour of the day, based on seasons, weather, holiday etc.
 ![image](https://github.com/udaykbce/Seoul_bike_sharing_prediction/assets/107920149/bf1a6559-960c-43a2-8df7-d65e05bb3b12)

+The machine learning project aims to provide the bike rental company of Seoul city with accurate demand for each hour of the day, based on seasons, weather, holiday, etc.

-#Attribute Information:
+# Attribute Information:

-Date : year-month-day
+Date: year-month-day

 • Rented Bike count - Count of bikes rented at each hour